the history of the pet rock

-Within a couple of weeks, he’d talked a couple of workmates into becoming investors, and they hit the local hardware store together, where they literally brought a truckload of smooth beach stones for about one cent each—the plan being to turn around and sell them for $3.95.
+Within a couple of weeks, he’d talked a couple of workmates into becoming investors, and they hit the local hardware store together, where they literally brought a truckload of smooth beach stones for about one cent each.
+The plan being to turn them around and sell them for $3.95.

 Now, who the hell would pay for something they could easily find in their own backyard?
 Incredibly, in the months leading up to Christmas 1975, it turns out more than 1.5 million people would.